|

 Here’s a sneak peak of the project and an interactive workshop presented at the state League convention in June 2025.
 Get the slides.

-Learn how to be a savvy consumer of media and news through four online, interactive educational workshops.
+Learn how to be a savvy consumer of media and news through four previously recorded workshops.

 Watch this eight-minute video and discover: